Loans and Sampling Policies and Procedures

 Upon Receipt of Loan

-- The borrower must contact the Division of Mammals collection manager via email to acknowledge safe receipt of the specimens.
+- The borrower must contact the Division of Amphibians and Reptiles collection manager via email to acknowledge safe receipt of the specimens.

 - Immediately check number and condition of specimens, noting any discrepancies or damage incurred during transit on appropriate copy of loan invoice.
 Specimen damage that occurs during transit should be reported immediately via email or phone.
-Sign and return one copy of the loan invoice to the DOM Curator or Collection Manager.
+Sign and return one copy of the loan invoice to the curator or collection manager.
 The borrower is liable for damage that occurs while the specimens are in their possession.

-- All skins and skeletal material must be safely stored in cases and protected against light, insects, dust, and excessive moisture.
-Wet specimens are to be stored in 70% ethanol and away from light.
+- All specimens and skeletal material must be safely stored in appropriate fluids or cabinets and protected against light, insects, dust, and excessive moisture.
+Specimens preserved in fluid are to be stored in 55% isopropyl or 70% ethanol and away from light.

 - Invasive procedures are not permitted without explicit written permission.
-Removal of hair or skin samples for molecular analyses are considered invasive procedures and written permission must be obtained in advance (see policies for destructive sampling and tissue/DNA loans).
+Removal of scales, bones or skin samples for molecular analyses are considered invasive procedures and written permission must be obtained in advance (see policies for destructive sampling and tissue/DNA loans).

 - If required, please use freezing at -20 °C for any pest management treatments.